×

 If you do decide to file for bankruptcy, working with a knowledgeable bankruptcy attorney can be very helpful.
 Not only will your attorney help you to understand your options, but can also guide you through the process of filing.

-At the Schmidt Whitten & Whitten, our experienced bankruptcy attorneys are ready to assist you.
+At Whitten & Whitten, our experienced bankruptcy attorneys are ready to assist you.
 Please contact us today to schedule your free consultation and get the process started to improve your financial future.